mroonga/mroonga/doc/source/install/centos.rst

 CentOS 7
 --------

-In CentOS 7, we use CentOS's MariaDB packages (version 5.5.x) since Mroonga 4.05 release.
+In CentOS 7, we use CentOS's MariaDB packages (version 5.5.x).

 Install::